 Main spots to see in Maastricht

-There are many hidden gems to see in Mastricht, including stunning architecture, comfy cafes and pretty plazas.
-But if you’re only here for a day, be sure to check out some of these major attractions.
+There are many hidden gems in Mastricht, including stunning architecture, comfy cafes, and pretty plazas.
+But if you’re only here for a day, be sure to check out some of these main attractions.

 This square has some of the best bars and restaurants in Maastricht, not to mention the irresistible Pinky’s waffles and ice cream!
 Many annual events take place in this square that people from all over the country come to see.
 From André Rieu concerts to Carnival to Christmas — if it’s happening in Maastricht it’s happening at the Vrijthof.

-There’s also an art museum and two churches: Saint Jan’s and Basilica of St. Servatius, which I’ll talk more about later.
+There’s also an art museum and two churches: Saint Jan’s and Basilica of St. Servatius, which we’ll talk more about later.

-The Markt’s central feature is the town hall, and major events in Maastricht tend to spill over into this square from the nearby Vrijthof.
-This is another hot-spot for bars and restaurants in Maastricht, and it’s where you can find a local farmer’s market on Wednesdays and Fridays.
+The Markt’s central feature is the town hall, and major events in Maastricht tend to spill over onto this square from the nearby Vrijthof.
+This is another hot spot for bars and restaurants in Maastricht, and it’s where you can find a local farmer’s market on Wednesdays and Fridays.

 This is quite possibly the oldest bridge in the Netherlands, dating back to the 13th century.
 Spanning over the Maas river, this old beauty connects the two halves of Maastricht, whereby you can walk straight from Wyck into the old town.
 When the weather is good, this spot is perfect for taking pictures with the Maastricht skyline behind you, as it offers a great view of both sides of the city.

-This 700-year-old Gothic church was converted into a bookstore in 2006 ‒ and what a bookstore it is!
-Over 50,000 books pack the stone walls and shelves.
-The nave is dominated by what is essentially a two-storey bookcase that you can climb and walk around.
+This 700-year-old Gothic church was converted into a bookstore in 2006 — and what a bookstore it is!
+Over 50,000 books are packed in the stone walls and shelves.
+The nave is dominated by what is essentially a two-story bookcase that you can climb and walk around.
 Here, timeless literature blends perfectly into the living history of the church.
 Books in English and other languages are also available, and a cafe sits snugly at the back — gezellig!

 AlleyCat: bikes and coffee in one

 If you find yourself in need of a coffee break AND a bike part, look no further than the Alley Cat Bikes & Coffee.
-They pride themselves in serving ethical, specialty grade coffee, as well as anything to do with bikes really.
-Homely wooden tables, fresh cakes and the sweetest dog are always there to welcome you when you enter the Alley Cat.
+They pride themselves in serving ethical, specialty coffee, as well as anything to do with bikes really.
+Homely wooden tables, fresh cakes, and the cutest dogs are always there to welcome you when you enter the Alley Cat.
 If you’re not in the mood for a coffee, they also have a delectable dirty chai latte which I would highly recommend.
-Of course there are many cosy cafes in Maastricht to choose from, but the Alley Cat is my personal favourite.
+Of course, there are many cozy cafes in Maastricht to choose from, but the Alley Cat is my personal favourite.

 Helpoort: the old city gate